DakinQuelia/lmdi_gloss/README.md

 5. Navigate in the ACP to `Customise -> Manage extensions`.
 6. Look for `Delete Re:` under the Disabled Extensions list, and click its `Enable` link.

+For the time being, I can't manage the template from the extension folder.
+Copy glossaire.html in styles/prosilver/templates.

 ## Uninstall

 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.